Sergeus/Sergeus.github.io/index.md

 title: Home
 ---

-If you're wondering what the heck this is all about then check out the [About page](/about.html).
+This is a blog where I talk about the crazy unique properties of Pokémon that you never noticed while playing the games.
+If you want to know more about this blog and me, check out the [About page](/about.html).
 Otherwise we'll get straight to the posts.

 ---